JY-Qiao/BP-Neural-Network/README.md

 In general, you can use this code to address any regression probelm, because I canceled activation funciton in the last layer.

-The mian and entrance file is the mnist.py
+The main and entrance file is the mnist.py